valentinvogt/npde-summary/src/chapters/10.typ

 === Upwinding

-When trying to solve Eq. @eq:convection-diffusion-weak with the Galerkin approach, when $eps$ is very close to 0, one can observe huge oscillations in the solution, which is not correct.
-It comes from the fact that the Galerkin matrix becomes close to singular.
-So our goal is to get a robust method that can solve Eq. @eq:convection-diffusion-weak no matter the $eps$.
+When we solve Convection-Diffusion for $eps approx 0$ with the Galerkin method, we get large (non-physical) oscillations in the solution.
+This is due to the fact that the Galerkin matrix becomes close to singular.
+So our goal is to get a robust method that can solve @eq:convection-diffusion-weak for any $eps >= 0$.

 Consider again Eq. @eq:convection-diffusion-weak but in $d = 1$ and with zero boundary conditions